 King, K., & Lawler, P. (2003).
 Trends and issues in the professional development of teachers of adults.
 New Directions for Adult and Continuing Education, 98, 5-14.

 Knowles, M. S., Holton, E. F., & Swanson, R. A. (2015).
 The adult learner.
 The definitive classic in adult education and human resource development (8 ed.).
 New York, NY: Routledge.

-Lawler, P., & King, K. (2000).
+Lawler, P., & King, K. (2000, June).
 Refocusing faculty development: The view from an adult learning perspective.
-Adult Education Research Conference.
-Vancouver, Canada: New Prairie Press.
-[FORMAT ACCORDING TO APA STYLE]
+Paper presented at the Adult Education Research Conference, Vancouver, Canada.

 Patton, M. Q. (2015).
 Qualitative research and evaluation methods.
 Thousand Oaks, CA: Sage.